phil294/activity-monitor/README.md

 Script to
 - monitor all key strokes
 - intercept and save clipboard contents
-- regularly extract and save the title and full text contents of all opened windows, such as file managers or browser tabs, the focused window control and list of running processes
+- regularly extract and save the title and full text contents of all opened windows, such as file managers or browser tabs (requires [accessibility configuration](https://phil294.github.io/AHK_X11/#Accessibility.htm)

 From the [LICENSE](./LICENSE):